pantheon-systems/documentation/source/content/organization-dashboard.md

 ### New Sites

-While creating a new site, any user in your [organization](/organizations) will see an "Organization Affiliation" select field containing any organizations to which he or she belongs.
-New sites affiliated this way are automatically added to your Organization Dashboard, and the user who creates the site is made the owner.
+While creating a new site, the **Organization Affiliation** field that lists the organizations to which a user belongs, is displayed to any user in your [organization](/organizations).
+New sites that are affiliated with an organization are automatically added to your Organization Dashboard, and the user who creates the site is designated as the owner.

 ### Existing Sites